SunoSongContest/rules/ssc7/committee.md

 <img width="64" height="64" src="https://cdn.discordapp.com/avatars/586908008362278922/9aac387750c3eae862fff723a36ca823.webp?size=128" />

 _The grandmaster of guitars and the charismatic face of the streams.
 Always ready with a smile and honest feedback for every song, Spupuz brings both musical insight and fun energy.
-Loves Metal with all his soul — and will do *anything* to sneak in one of his own tracks._
+Loves Metal with all his soul — and will do **anything** to sneak in one of his own tracks._

 > Contact him on discord: `@spupuz`

 ### 👑 Teemuth
 <img width="64" height="64" src="https://cdn.discordapp.com/avatars/1232141982340481026/3c71349802c4decf1ebefcb7ba4a21bb.webp?size=128" />

 _No introduction needed.
-The guy who *won* SSC with Flosstradamus.
+The guy who **won** Suno's contest featuring Flosstradamus.
 Always present, always ready to drop another banger.
 Bow down to the king of Suno
 (and the king of punchlines too)!_

 > Contact him on discord: `@teemuth`